diwakarsingh1/MySQL-Cluster-SetUp-Using-Docker-Compose/README.md

 ![](/images/cluster.png)

+- __To provision the mysql cluster we first require three standalone mysql servers which we will use docker in our case.__
 - __The cluster has three nodes or containers in this case.
 A single primary node which has read-write privileges.
 Two secondaries in which they have read-only privileges.__

+__Lets Configure setup.sql file.__